Lucrezia-Cester/Light-Hearted-Docs/jupiterbook-files/hardware and software design and specifications.md

 ### Introduction

 Cardiovascular diseases are the leading cause of death worldwide.
-The NHS long-term plan states that CVDs are a preventable if detected eearly and outlines the need to save 100,000 deaths by these diseases by 2025.
+The NHS long-term plan states that CVDs are a preventable if detected early and outlines the need to save 100,000 deaths by these diseases by 2025.
 Aortic Stenosis is one example of CVDs.
 This disease is usually diagnosed through heart ultrasound, but the waiting list for this exam is very long, it requires a clinical expert and 50% of the patients that undertake this exam end up having a normal exam.
-Therefore we propose a method to gatekeep heart ultrasound exams and pick up asymptomatic AS patients so that we can screen out normal patients from having heart ultrasound and also pick up asymptomatic patients to start treaatment early and focus on prevention.
+Therefore we propose a method to gatekeep heart ultrasound exams and pick up asymptomatic AS patients so that we can screen out normal patients from having heart ultrasound and also pick up asymptomatic patients to start treatment early and focus on prevention.

 In order to fullfil the vision for this device, it first needs to undergo a clinical trial.
 It was already bench-mark tested.
+The purpose of these documents, that make the technical file, is to be able to ask for ethics approval for a clinical trial.

 The device as it stands can acquire cardiovascular sounds and provide the same kind of data (albeit more precise, given its ability to get the high frequency ranges of the HSs) that a stethoscope can.
 However the purpose of the trial will be the acquire data from patients with AS.
 The dataset will allow to train an AI algorithm (that was already bench-tested).
 Thus the end product will be an AI-powered non-contacless remote heart monitoring device that can be used automatically in the GP practice to be focus where healthcare should head towards: prevention.